nbgit10/ayto_solver/README.md

 1. Update season YAML data in `examples/` after each episode
 2. Update `seasons.json` if needed (new season, episode count)
-3. Run `.venv/bin/python build.py` to regenerate JSON
+3. Run `uv run python build.py` to regenerate JSON
 4. Run `cd frontend && npm run build` to build the static site
 5. Deploy with `./deploy.sh` (rsync to VPS)